J-Juliano/SciFiUI/README.md

     }
 ```

-The time at the bottom middle of the screen displays the current system time from the computer system
+The time at the bottom middle of the screen displays the current time from the computer system.
+Processing references is used (second(),minute(),hour() and are placed into variables which are updated every time the update() function runs.
+The Time are surrounded by circles just for design.

 ```Java
 public void render()